Kurento/kurento/source/dev/dev_guide.rst

 - `kurento-tutorial-js <https://github.com/Kurento/kurento-tutorial-js>`__
 - `kurento-tutorial-node <https://github.com/Kurento/kurento-tutorial-node>`__

 A KMS developer must know how to work with KMS Fork and Main repositories and understand that each of these have a different development life cycle.
-The majority of development for KMS will occur at theK MS Main repositories, while it's unusual to make changes in Fork repositories except for updating their upstream versions.
+The majority of development for KMS will occur at the KMS Main repositories, while it's unusual to make changes in Fork repositories except for updating their upstream versions.